How to Remotely Access a UBC Okanagan Lab Computer Using RemoteLabs

 How to Remotely Access a UBC Okanagan Lab Computer:

 - Go to the RemoteLabs website: https://remotelabs.ok.ubc.ca/ and Log in using your UBC CWL/EAD Account Credentials (students use cwl.stu)

-Select the room from the Computer Lab list on the left (picture below may not be exact)
+- Select the Headless Lab from the Computer Lab list on the left ( picture below may not be exact )

 - Locate an available Remote Computer ( green is available , red is in use ) and click Connect on the far right of the screen